Calibrated Model Criticism Using Split Predictive Checks: Conclusion

+\paragraph*{Dataset size and computational efficiency.} All three methods require similar computational effort.
+PPCs use only the already estimated posterior.
+Single SPCs require estimating the posterior of the observed split of the data, which will typically require about half the computational effort of the original posterior estimate since we recommend choosing $\spcprop \approx 0.5$.
+While divided SPCs require one posterior computation for each subset, the dataset sizes are small.
+So, the total cost should be roughly equal to that of estimating the original posterior.
+As for different dataset sizes, divided SPCs require a moderate-to-large dataset since when the dataset is small, there is an insufficient amount of data in each subset of size $\dspcnumobs$.
+On the other hand, both PPCs and single SPCs remain effective in the small-data regime.

-In this paper, we have proposed split predictive checks (SPCs) as an asymptotically well-calibrated complement to posterior predictive checks (PPCs) that retain computational efficiency and general applicability of PPCs.
-In addition, we have shown how SPCs provide additional flexibility in the context of structured models such as time-series and hierarchical models, which allows the data analyst to design the check to match how the model will be used.
-There are several interesting directions for future research.
+\paragraph*{Choosing the right predictive check.} As a practical guide for SPCs, we have shown how SPCs provide additional flexibility in the context of structured models such as time-series and hierarchical models, which allows the data analyst to design the check to match how the model will be used.
+For hierarchical model checking, when the test statistics are affected by the misspecification within groups, the single within-SPC, cross/within-divided cross-SPC perform the best, while if the test statistics measure the effects across groups, then single cross-SPC and cross/within-divided within-SPC checks is the best choice detecting the misspecification across groups.
+For time series setting, PPCs and interpolated single SPCs checks for the inference in the direction of statistics, while extrapolated single SPCs focuses on the prediction of the test statistics.
+Divided SPCs checks are sensitive to both inference and prediction behavior of the statistics.

+\paragraph{Comparison to held-out predictive checks.} In independent and concurrent work, \citet{Moran:2024} similarly identify shortcomings with existing predictive checks, including the POP-PC proposed in their original 2019 preprint (see Supplementary Materials B of the revised version of \citet{Moran:2024} for a detailed discussion of POP-PC).
+In a concurrent revision, they propose the \emph{held-out predictive check}, which is the same as the single SPC.
+They show that it produces asymptotically uniform $p$-values when the model is correctly specified \citep[Theorem 1]{Moran:2024}, which is a special case of our \cref{THM:SINGLESPC}(1) when the model is well-specified. \citet{Moran:2024} also demonstrate empirically that post-hoc calibration approaches for PPCs do not resolve the ``double use of the data'' problem, providing a complementary perspective to ours.

+\paragraph*{Future work.} There are several interesting directions for future research.
 Our simulation study and theory for the normal location model suggest the calibration properties of SPCs extend to the case of realized discrepancies, but it would be worthwhile to develop a more comprehensive theory.
 Such a theory could also cover discrepancies that have non-normal limiting distributions.
 Since SPCs can become unreliable when the prior is very influential, it could also be fruitful to develop a non-asymptotic theory of SPCs, which might lead to corrections to the $p$-values in the small-sample setting.